-Smartwatches to look out for
+Smartwatches to look out for in the near future

 All the previous watches can be purchased right now, and are the one’s we’d recommend checking out first.
-However, there are a few that have been launched very recently, plus others that are coming soon, you should also know about.
+However, there are a few that have been launched very recently, plus others that are coming soon, that you should also know about.
 Here are a few that may rate highly in the future.

-Buy it now from:
+Buy one now from:

 The Blocks watch won’t be out until mid-2016, but from what we’ve seen so far, it’s going to be very exciting.
 It’s a modular watch, meaning the strap links all perform different functions and can be swapped around to suit the wearers needs.
 Want more standby time?
 Add some battery links.
 Going for a hike?
 Add a GPS link.
 The Blocks smartwatch completed its successful Kickstarter campaign at the end of November, raising more than $1.6 million, and is on track for a May 2016 launch.
-Read our hands on review here.
+Read our hands-on impressions here.

-Preorder it now from:
+Pre-order it now from: